saorisakaue/Genotype-dimensionality-reduction/README.md

 # Dimensionality reduction methods to large-scale genotype data.
-This is a repository for a source code to replicate Sakaue S et al. *Nature Communications.* In Press.
+This is a repository for a source code to replicate Sakaue S et al. *Nature Communications.* 2020.

 ## Overview